ygnmhdtt/jimuguri/README.md

 # jimuguri - very simple ruby command line tool creator

 Jimuguri enables you to create simple command line tool for ruby.
+This does not depend on any other libraries except defaults.

 ## Table of Contents